Create Cool Flip Effect With CSS3 3D Rotation For UI Design

 }

-Then, we also set the card position to absolute, so each card will stack atop one another.
-We also need to hide the back face with backface-visibility property.
+Next, we set the card `position` to `absolute`, so the cards stack on top of each other.
+We also need to hide the back face using the `backface-visibility` property.

 .card {